kahing/catfs/README.md

 # Overview

-Catfs allows you to have cached access to another filesystem.
+Catfs allows you to have cached access to another (possibily remote) filesystem.
 Currently it only provides a data cache.

 Catfs is ALPHA software.
 Don't use this if you value your data.